ibm-cloud-docs/app-configuration/ac-integrate-offline.md

 ## Creating the configuration file to use in offline mode
 {: #ac-offline-configfile}

 To enable offline mode, use a local file with the configuration details.
-You can create this file using the {{site.data.keyword.appconfig_short}} CLI.
+You can create this file by using the {{site.data.keyword.appconfig_short}} CLI.

 Refer to the [CLI reference document](https://cloud.ibm.com/docs/app-configuration?topic=app-configuration-cli-plugin-app-configuration-cli) for steps to install and configure {{site.data.keyword.appconfig_short}} CLI.